BellaMrx/WebDevelopment_Basics/README.md

 # WebDevelopment_Basics

- ### Basics Guide for Web developers
+ ### Basics Guide for web developers
     This is a small overview of what you should know as a web developer.

   #### Contents:
    - 1 - HTML - structure web pages with HTML